Battle of Poltava: Background

+Prelude

-By the spring of 1709 Charles' force had shrunk to half of its original size.
+By the spring of 1709, Charles' force had shrunk to half of its original size.
 After the coldest winter in Europe in over 500 years, Charles was left with 20,000 soldiers and 34 cannons.
 Short of supplies, he laid siege to the Russian fortress at Poltava on the Vorskla River on 2 May 1709.
 Peter's force of 80,000 marched to relieve the siege.
 Upon his arrival, Peter built a fortified camp on the Vorskla, 4 km north of Poltava.
 While observing the Russian position on 20 June, Charles was struck in the foot by a stray bullet that wounded him so severely that he could not stand.
 In addition, Charles' last hope of reinforcement expired, as the Swedish forces under von Krassow had turned aside to deal with the anti-Swedish Sandomierz Confederation in Poland.

 Between the Russian and Swedish forces the Yakovetski and Budyschenski woods formed a corridor, which the Russians defended by building six forts across the gap.
 Peter, in addition, ordered four more redoubts built so the entire system of ten forts would have a T shape, providing flanking fire to a Swedish advance.
 Two of the redoubts were still being constructed on the morning of the battle, but 4,000 Russians manned the remaining eight, with 10,000 cavalry under General Aleksandr Danilovich Menshikov stationed behind them.